INDIANA BASKETBALL COACHES ASSOCIATION

 Section 3.
-Associate membership shall be available to faculty members at Indiana schools who are actively engaged in coaching basketball at the following levels: university or college, junior college, former coaches, officials, friends of high school basketball, coaches from other states.
+Associate membership shall be available to individuals who are: actively engaged in coaching basketball at the university, college or junior college level; former coaches; officials; friends of high school basketball; or coaches from other states.

 Section 4.
-The following privileges shall be reserved for active members: holding an Association office on an elective basis or on the Board of Directors, voting on items concerning the Association, and the honor of being selected for Association awards and honors.
+The following privileges shall be reserved for Varsity Head Coaches who are active members: holding an Association office on an elective basis or on the Board of Directors, voting on items concerning the Association, and the honor of being selected for Association awards and honors.

 Section 5.
 The Executive Board of Directors shall determine membership dues.
 The dues may be adjusted by a two-thirds vote of the Executive Board of Directors; effective on August 1of any year.